CYP4F2: Inactivation of leukotriene B_{4} by CYP4F2

 Excessive or prolonged inflammation can be harmful to the host, as it can cause tissue damage and chronic diseases, so that the inflammatory process must be tightly regulated and resolved in a timely manner.
 One of the mechanisms that contributes to the resolution of inflammation is the enzymatic inactivation and degradation of LTB4 by the cytochrome P450 (CYP) family of enzymes.
 CYP enzymes are mainly expressed in the liver, but they can also be found in other tissues, such as the lungs, kidneys, intestines, and skin.

-Among the CYP enzymes, CYP4F2 is the most important one for the metabolism of LTB4.

-CYP4F2 catalyzes the ω-hydroxylation of LTB4, which is the first step of its inactivation and degradation.
-It converts LTB4 to 20-hydroxy-LTB4, which has much lower biological activity.

-CYP4F2 then coverts 20-hydroxy-LTB4 to 20-oxo-LTB4 and then to 20-carboxy-LTB4, which are both inactive and can be excreted from the body.
+Among the CYP enzymes, CYP4F2 is the most important for the metabolism of LTB4.
+It catalyzes the omega-hydroxylation of LTB4 as the first step of inactivation, converting it to 20-hydroxy-LTB4, which has much lower biological activity.
+CYP4F2 then converts 20-hydroxy-LTB4 to 20-oxo-LTB4 and then to 20-carboxy-LTB4, which are both inactive and can be excreted from the body.